 In the same way, general and role-specific sales training each have a place in today’s sales organizations.
 General training gives each sales professional a basic foundation, while role-specific training equips them with the resources and sales skills needed for their unique position.

-Role-specific training ensures that everyone in your organization receives unique training so they can work together and accomplish a common goal.
-This becomes increasingly important for companies who rely on the joint efforts of Marketing, Sales, Account Managers, and Customer Service, not to mention all the people managing all those departments, to reach their goals.
+Role-specific sales training ensures that everyone in your organization learns the distinct knowledge, resources, and skills they need to contribute to your organization.
+This is important for companies that rely on the joint efforts of Marketing, Sales, Account Managers, and Customer Service, not to mention all the people managing all those departments, to reach their goals.

 Today’s customers don’t make one decision to do business with you.
 They decide after every interaction with various departments in your company whether to continue doing business with you.
 One research company found that 76% of customers said they’d stop doing business with a company after just one bad experience.

 That means everyone in the company must be customer-centric and focused on selling to some degree.
-It also means when choosing a sales training program, one size doesn’t fit all.
+It also means when designing a sales training program, one size doesn’t fit all.